Research

 Toolkits

-• Toolkitting: An unrecognized form of inter- and transdisciplinary expertise
+• Toolkitting: an unrecognized form of expertise for overcoming fragmentation in inter- and transdisciplinarity

 Sense Making